edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::
 -->

-3. Create the cluster. `constellation create` uses options set in `constellation-conf.yaml`.
+3. Create the cluster. `constellation apply` uses options set in `constellation-conf.yaml`.
     If you want to manually manage your cloud resources, for example by using [Terraform](../reference/terraform.md), follow the corresponding instructions in the [Create workflow](../workflows/create.md).

     :::tip